synth3sis/leaks2db3/README.md

 ## Important

-Before you run leakrecord.py you must adjust the csv file because is full of "12:00:00" where the csv delimiter is the character ":".
+Before you run leakrecord.py you must adjust the csv file because is full of "12:00:00" strings which are inteded to represent time, while the csv delimiter is the character ":".
 <br>

 #### Proved replace method: